matrosdms/matrosi18nplugin/README.md

 adds a new Translation-View

-the project will be adressed like yourProject@src/net/matrosdms
+the folder will be adressed like

+net.schwehla.matrosdms.i18n@src/net/schwehla/matrosdms/i18n

 there will be scanned for the properties and the mapping-class

+# attention: You must start eclipse with -clearPersistedState else the new menu will not appear